lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 The guide below will explain many tips and tricks regarding overclocking, but it is designed for advanced LSDj users who are confident in normal LSDj operation and seek to get out more out of it.

-## Choosing Your Version

-### Pre-8.8.0 - ADSR Tempo Related Drift

-While using version 8 I noticed that the ADSR envelope tends to not be consistent, and "drifts" in relation to the engine's tempo.

-To reproduce on LSDj (8.7.7):
--In Noise Channel create phrase with 16 steps of FD hihats -Make ADSR for that instrument 61/00/--
--Set tempo to 195
-The user might hear the ADSR getting slightly shorter or longer in a regular, LFO-like manner.

-This behaviour is more noticeable when using the overclocked version.
-This effect is mostly undesired and somewhat uncontrollable unless the user tunes the `TEMPO` *and* starts the song at a very specific moment (Tho extremely not recommended)

-Version 8.8.0 and onwards keeps the envelopes very stable, and is drift is not an issue anymore

-Use version 8.8.7 if you wish to retain the old ADSR system, that is compatible with plenty of emulators and all Gameboy consoles.

-[Check the hardware compatibility of the new ADSR version, does GBC actually work?]

 ## How to Create an Overclocked LSDj ROM

 Step by step instructions: